Live streaming requires two things: powerful hardware and a good internet upload speed.

 - Remove malware; use ad blockers and privacy tools.
 Malware, ads, and online tracking can use up some of your upload bandwidth.
 Remove, stop, or block any of these speed-leeching undesired programs.

 - Use up-to-date software and hardware.
-Old drivers can slow your computer down.
-Old modems can bottleneck your upload speed.
+Old drivers can slow your computer down, and old modems can bottleneck your upload speed.
 Make sure your hardware and software are up to the task of streaming live video.

 With Restream Events, you can bypass the upload speed inconveniences.
 How?
-Our feature allows you to upload your pre-recorded videos, schedule them, and live stream later as if it was a regular stream.
-This way, your upload speed wouldn’t even matter.
-After you upload your video, Restream will broadcast it on the scheduled time automatically, so you don’t even have to be online.
+Our feature allows you to upload your pre-recorded videos, schedule them, and set them to go live later as if they were regular streams.
+With this method, your upload speed doesn’t matter.
+After you upload your video, Restream will broadcast it at the scheduled time automatically, so you don’t even have to be online.

 As a live video streamer, the quality of your content will depend on the quality of your broadcast.
 That’s a fact.
 You can have the best skills in the most popular games, or the best banter, or the greatest sense of humor.
-But if people can’t see and hear you well, you’re just a person sitting in front of a camera.
+But if people can’t see and hear you well, they’re not going to stick around to watch your stream.

 Upload speeds can significantly affect the quality of your broadcasts.
-That’s why it’s important to use a connection with enough upload speed for the type of content you broadcast.
+Use a connection with enough upload speed for the type of content you broadcast.

-Still, you shouldn’t go for the highest possible upload speed by default.
+Remember, you shouldn’t go for the highest possible upload speed by default.
 You only need it if you’re planning to stream at a very high bitrate.
-Remember, a good upload speed is the one that’s appropriate for your goals.
+A good upload speed is the one that’s appropriate for your goals.